-- The Future has an expiry on the last thurday of the month.
+- The Future has an expiry on the last Thursday of the month.

-- Expiry means that the spot price and the future’s price will both be same on the last thursday of the month.
+- Expiry means that the spot price and the future’s price will both be the same on the last Thursday of the month.

-- For example, HDFC BANK JUN FUT will expire on 24 June 2021 for July its 29 July 2021 meaning that we can only hold the July future till 29 July 2021 and so on for the month of august.
+- For example, HDFC BANK JUN FUT will expire on 24 June 2021 for July it will expire on 29 July 2021 meaning that we can only hold the July future till 29 July 2021 and so on for the month of August.

 - Futures trades on a premium.
-The premiums depends on the market sentiments and therefore is indicative of the direction of the market.
+The premiums depend on the market sentiments and therefore are indicative of the direction of the market.

-Note – We can only trade in lots in future.
+Note – We can only trade in lots in the future.
 We can buy and sell the Future and hold it till the expiry.
-This makes derivative a very unique financial instrument
+This makes derivatives a very unique financial instrument

 As we can see in the above images that the share price of HDFC Bank is trading at 1479.
 Whereas one can also see that the Future price is trading at 1485 meaning that markets are positive.
 1485-1479 = 6 points.
 The Futures are trading at a premium of 6 points, here 6×550 = 3300 INR indicating bullish sentiment.
 Similarly one can analyze the prices of the Index future as well.

-What is Option in the Futures and Options
+What is an Option in the Futures and Options?

 To understand an Option we must first have an understanding of the Futures.
 There are many components of an Option.
 The spot price we have already seen above.
 The strike price is something that makes an option very unique.
 Let us look at a sample image of BANKNIFTY.